-In contrast, Eris speakers are real studio monitors, delivering a very accurate response with a tight bass and very clear upper end.
-That’s what you need in a home studio.
+Not so with PreSonus Eris-series active studio monitors.
 Thanks to well-designed Kevlar® low frequency transducers, low-mass silk-dome tweeters, responsive Class AB amplification, and professional acoustic-adjustment controls, Eris delivers the goods.

 Yet Eris-series speakers are ultra-affordable, making them a terrific value.
-And with two models, you can easily find the Eris monitor that best suits your studio needs.
+And with three models, you can easily find the Eris monitor that best suits your studio needs.

 The most basic control is the Input Gain, which determines the signal level before it reaches the power amp.
 This is part of gain-staging your overall system—that is, setting the levels for every part of the recording chain in order to get the optimal level of clean audio all the way through.
 Once you’ve gain-staged your system, you can leave this control alone.

-The Eris E5/E8 provides three EQ controls in its Acoustic Tuning section: High, Mid, and Low Cutoff.
+All Eris speakers provide three EQ controls in their Acoustic Tuning section: High, Mid, and Low Cutoff.
 These controls enable you to fine-tune the monitors and even to broadly approximate the sounds of different types of speakers so you can hear what your mix might sound like, for instance, on a car stereo or portable radio.
-The Low control also is useful when using the E5 or E8 with a subwoofer.
+The Low control also is useful when using the Eris with a subwoofer.

 The High control is a high-frequency shelving filter that boosts or cuts all frequencies above 4.5 kHz by as much as ±6 dB.
 Use this control to fine-tune the reproduction of high frequencies, depending on your room's acoustic characteristics.